anderkve/FYS3150/code_examples/example_README/README.md

 ## Requirements
 The C++ code requires a compiler supporting C++20.

-The python scripts require Python 3 and the packages NumPy and Matplotlib.
+The Python scripts require Python 3 and the packages NumPy and Matplotlib.

 ## Building and running the code